How To Properly Perform DFMEA & PFMEA [Examples Included]

 Process FMEA explained

 What is PFMEA?

 PFMEA stands for Process Failure Mode and Effect Analysis.
 Unlike DFMEA, which focuses on design, PFMEA focuses on processes.
-It is also a qualitative tool that zooms in on current processes to see where they can be improved.
+It is also a qualitative tool that zooms in on current processes and causes of failure to see where they can be improved.